Short Description

 Trend description for H3b

 Dioxins and furans are a family of chemicals strongly associated with thermal processes linked to combustion (particularly of waste) and manufacture of metals.
 Their emissions were already reduced by over 60% between 1990 and 2000, with improvements in technology and tighter environmental regulations contributing to this fall.
-Between 2000 and 2010, emissions of dioxins and furans fell by a further 48% but have since levelled out, with emissions post-2010 largely linked to more diffuse sources such as domestic combustion of solid fossil fuels, accidental fire, and illegal burning of waste.
+Between 2000 and 2010, emissions of dioxins and furans fell by a further 49%, before falling more gradually up until 2022.
+Emissions post-2010 are largely linked to more diffuse sources such as domestic combustion of solid fossil fuels, accidental fire, and illegal burning of waste.
+From 2021 to 2022, emissions of dioxins and furans showed a slight uptick from 39% to 42%.
+This is likely due to industry and society returning to normal rates of activity following the COVID-19 lockdown period in 2020, though this is uncertain, and recent trends should be interpretated with care.
+Future data will aid interpretation.

-By 2013, emissions of hexachlorobenzene had fallen to 26% of their 2000 baseline figure but they have risen since then to reach 48% of the baseline by 2018.
+By 2013, emissions of hexachlorobenzene had fallen to 27% of their 2000 baseline figure but they have risen since then to reach 48% of the baseline by 2018.
 This is linked to waste incineration and the increasing use of a specific pesticide (chlorothalonil) for which it is a by-product.
-Since 2019, chlorothalonil is no longer an approved active substance in Great Britain, as such a decrease has been observed down to 42% in the most recent datapoint.
-Emissions of pentachlorophenol have fallen consistently since 2000 to reach 27% of their baseline figure in 2021.
-Emissions of the remaining 4 POPs have followed a very similar pattern to each other, falling sharply in the first 10 years and then levelling out to between 22% and 41% of their baseline figures in 2021.
+Since 2019, chlorothalonil is no longer an approved active substance in Great Britain, as such a decrease has been observed down to 45% of the baseline in 2022.
+Emissions of pentachlorophenol have fallen consistently since 2000 to reach 25% of their baseline figure in 2022.
+Emissions of the remaining 4 POPs have followed a very similar pattern to each other, falling sharply in the first 10 years and then levelling out to between 8% and 15% of their baseline figures in 2022.
 In particular for polychlorinated biphenyls and dioxin-like polychlorinated biphenyls, this relates to remaining final in-use stocks of heat-transfer fluids in di-electric equipment in the energy transmission networks.

 Assessment of change

 Change since 2018 has also been assessed.
-Since 2018, there has been a mixed picture with 5 POPs decreasing, Pentachlorobenzine showing little or no change, and Polychlorinated Naphthalenes increasing.
+Since 2018, there has been a mixed picture with 4 POPs decreasing (improving), dioxins and furans showing little or no change, and hexachlorobenzene and polychlorinated naphthalenes increasing (deteriorating).

 Further information on this assessment, along with details on the methodology, is provided in the Assessment background.
 Summaries by 25 Year Environment Plan goal and information on indicator links are presented in the Assessment results.